 Modeled off of CNCF Working Group model ( https://github.com/cncf/toc/blob/master/workinggroups/README.md )

 Parties interested in forming a working group should use the charter template to define a charter to be proposed to the TAC.
-Once the working group charter is agreed upon, and a TAC member is identified as a sponsor, it should be shared with the [TAC email list] to be added to the agenda for the next TAC meeting for review and approval.
-A working group will not be designated and recognized as an official ASWF Working Group until the TAC approves the charter.
+Once the working group charter is agreed upon, and a TAC member is identified as a sponsor, it should be shared with the TAC email list to be added to the agenda for the next TAC meeting for review and approval.
+A working group will not be designated and recognized as an official Academy Software Foundation Working Group until the TAC approves the charter.

 Working groups generally will meet on a regular basis and operate in an open and transparent way.
-ASWF provides working groups access to Zoom, a mailing list, Slack channel, wiki space, and GitHub repo.
-Please submit a request on the foundation repo to have this infrastructure created.
+Academy Software Foundation provides working groups access to Zoom, a mailing list, Slack channel, wiki space, and GitHub repo.
+Please submit a request to have this infrastructure created.

 Working groups should operate within the scope of the mission, goals, non-goals, and deliverables listed in the approved charter.
 Any changes in scope must be reflected in the working group charter and approved by the TAC.

 Working Groups will present to the TAC its progress towards the mission, goals, and deliverables listed in the approved charter after 6 months from when the working group was formally approved.
 This is an opportunity for the working group to elevate any concerns or needs from the TAC to complete its mission, goals, non-goals, and deliverables.
 If there is insufficent progress within the working group, the TAC may opt to close the working group with a 2/3 majority vote of TAC members.